Luis Robert Player Props: White Sox vs. Braves

 - The pitching staff for the Braves has a collective 9.5 K/9, the fourth-best in MLB.

-- The Braves have a 3.61 team ERA that ranks first among all MLB pitching staffs.
+- The Braves have a 3.64 team ERA that ranks first across all league pitching staffs.

-- Braves pitchers combine to give up 93 home runs (one per game), the third-fewest in baseball.
+- The Braves allow the second-fewest home runs in baseball (94 total, one per game).

+- The Braves will look to Allard (0-0) in his third start of the season.

-- In his most recent appearance on Saturday, the right-hander tossed 6 1/3 scoreless innings against the Tampa Bay Rays while surrendering four hits.
+- In his last time out -- out of the bullpen on Sunday -- the left-hander tossed one inning against the Tampa Bay Rays, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.